Sowbhagya-lakshmi/2D-Paramotoring-Pygame/README.md

 **2. Hand-gesture Control**

-To use hand gesture, keep only the index finder up and all others down.
+To use hand gesture, keep only the index finger up and all others down.
 Move the index finger up and down as desired to control the movement of the player.

 ![Gesture-Control](https://github.com/Sowbhagya-lakshmi/2D-Paramotoring-Pygame/blob/main/Images_wiki/gesture_control.gif)